-That little tutorial, which I was so loathe to write, went on to become our best-read post, with double the page views of the next best post.
+That little tutorial, which I was so loathe to write, went on to become one of our best-read posts!
 The lesson is obvious and applies to all men: always listen to your wife.
 They know things. [of course we do! -Handan]

 The downside to that post was that I was deluged with orders for cutting boards for the 2015 Christmas season.
 I could accommodate a few people, but my